grafana/mimir/docs/sources/reference-http-api/_index.md

 Entrypoint for the [Prometheus remote write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

-This API endpoint accepts an HTTP POST request with a body containing a request encoded with [Protocol Buffers](https://developers.google.com/protocol-buffers) and compressed with [Snappy](https://github.com/google/snappy).
-The definition of the protobuf message can be found in [`cortex.proto`](https://github.com/cortexproject/cortex/blob/master/pkg/cortexpb/cortex.proto#L12).
-The HTTP request should contain the header `X-Prometheus-Remote-Write-Version` set to `0.1.0`.
+This endpoint accepts an HTTP POST request with a body that contains a request encoded with [Protocol Buffers](https://developers.google.com/protocol-buffers) and compressed with [Snappy](https://github.com/google/snappy).
+You can find the definition of the protobuf message in [`cortex.proto`](https://github.com/cortexproject/cortex/blob/master/pkg/cortexpb/cortex.proto#L12).
+The HTTP request must contain the header `X-Prometheus-Remote-Write-Version` set to `0.1.0`.

-Also it is possible to skip the label name validation when sending series by doing two things: Enable API's flag `-api.skip-label-name-validation-header-enabled=true` and request must be sent with the header `X-Mimir-SkipLabelNameValidation: true`.
-This feature is useful to support the writes of downstream clients that have specific requirements.
+You can perform the following actions to skip the label name validation:

+- Enable API's flag `-api.skip-label-name-validation-header-enabled=true`
+- Ensure that the request is sent with the header `X-Mimir-SkipLabelNameValidation: true`

+This feature supports the writes of downstream clients that have specific requirements.

-_For more information, please check out Prometheus [Remote storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)._
+_For more information, refer to Prometheus [Remote storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)._

 _Requires [authentication](#authentication)._